A glimpse into barbara's life & her struggle with End Stage Renal Disease

 Marlow Hoffman & Nicole Hoffman Myers

-Take five minute to call PSL's Kidney Transplant Department and speak with a Living Donor Coordinator.
+Take a few minutes to contact UC Health's Transplant Department and ask to speak with a Living Kidney Donor Coordinator.
 They can answer any questions you have about the donation process and let you know if you could be a potential match for Barbara.
-The number is 720.754.2155.
+The number is 720.848.0855.

-If you pass the phone screening and would like to proceed, the next step is a simple blood test.
+If you pass the phone screening and would like to proceed with the process, the next step is a simple blood test.
 You'll be guided every step of the way and can opt out at any time.
 Recovery for living donors is roughly 2-3 weeks.
 If you're not a match but would still like to save Barbara's life, ask the Living Donor Coordinator about Paired Kidney Donation (also known as a donor swap).